ByteDecoder/Queryology/README.md

   }
 }

-// In your .Net Core application instatiate the engine and execute it class Program
+// In your .Net Core application, instantiate the engine and execute it! class Program
 {
   static void Main(string[] args)